MurphyRP/DSESpark_day2/README.md

 ### Auditing DSE

-3) On each node, edit each dse.yaml file
+3) On one node, edit the dse.yaml file

 Edit auditing section
 dse.yaml